singh-man/books/designPattern/090_dp_withJava8Lambda.md

 ## Design Patterns with Java 8’s Lambdas

 > Hint: Any design pattern which is based on one single function.
 However this is not limited.

 > Its better if API consumer defines the API structure.

 ### Difference between OOPS and Functioal paradigm

 **OOPS**: Data and Behaviour is one single unit and is called **Object**.
+Data and behaviour are combined in a template, called as Class.
 Data is given priority and behaviour works on it.

 **FP**: *Data and Behaviour are seperate entities*.
 Data is immutable (e.g. String Class) values that are transformed by pure functions, which do not have side effects.

-OOPS is data centric with behaviour treated as secondary whicle FP is function first.
+OOPS is data centric with behaviour treated as secondary while in FP; functions are treated as first class citizen.

 ### Abstract Factory